 When feeding your dog tuna, it is important to use cooked tuna without any seasonings or additives.
 Raw tuna can contain parasites or bacteria that may be harmful to dogs.
 Additionally, tuna packed in oil or with added salt can be unhealthy for dogs.

-See also How to cook tilapia in air fryer with flour
+See also How to cook salmon without skin in a pan

 Feeding your dog tuna as an occasional treat or as part of a balanced diet can provide a good amount of protein.
 However, tuna should not be the main protein source for dogs, as they require a variety of protein sources to get all the essential amino acids.